in2code-de/powermail/Documentation/ForAdministrators/Upgrade/Index.rst

 Example
 """""""

-Upgrade from Powermail 3.0.x to 3.0.y
+Upgrade from Powermail 3.x.a to 3.y.b

 Details
 """""""

 Breaking changes in HTML-Templates.
 You have to upgrade your own HTML-Templates (and Partials and Layouts) by your own.
-There are some new Fields in Database, but the existing will work.
+Probably there are changes in the Database, but the existing will work.

 Follow the steps: